 But do individuals actually weigh perceived economic costs against health benefits of social distancing measures when forming their demand for policy interventions?
-In the context of the morally charged policy discussion around Covid-19, individuals may form their views about the optimal intensity and duration of restrictions to economic activity based on principles that are unrelated to general cost-benefit tradeoffs.
-Conversely, if cost-benefit considerations do indeed play a central role in the policy preferences of citizens, it follows that these considerations will determine the political feasibility and ultimate success of extended social distancing measures.
+In the context of the morally charged policy discussion around Covid-19, individuals may form their views about the optimal intensity and duration of restrictions to economic activity based on non-utilitarian principles.3 Conversely, if cost-benefit considerations do indeed play a central role in the policy preferences of citizens, it follows that these considerations will determine the political feasibility and ultimate success of extended social distancing measures.
 Understanding the mechanisms behind public demand for NPIs should enable better design of policies and targeting of information to the public.

 To identify the effect of cost-benefit considerations on demand for NPIs, we conduct an online survey experiment with a sample of 8,861 respondents that is representative of the US adult population.
 We generate exogenous variation in the perceived economic costs of shutdowns by randomly selecting half of the sample to receive recent research evidence by Correia et al. (2020), pointing to medium-run positive net benefits of longer shutdowns for US cities during the 1918 Influenza.
-We then elicit beliefs about the economic impact of lockdown orders during the 2020 pandemic on the US economy to test whether respondents extrapolate from the information treatment to the Covid-19
+We then elicit beliefs about the economic impact of lockdown orders during the 2020 pandemic on the US economy to test whether respondents extrapolate from the information treatment to the Covid-19 context.
+In a second, orthogonal treatment condition, we generate exogenous variation in

-&lt;sup>1See e.g. https://fivethirtyeight.com/features/
+1See e.g. https://fivethirtyeight.com/features/